Djesse Vol. 4: Tour

 Collier has announced a North American tour to promote the album, which played from April to June 2024.

 Reception

 Sputnikmusic reported that Djesse Vol. 4 had received unusually divided reactions from audiences; while some listeners applauded the musical proficiency displayed on the work, others shared feelings of "visceral disgust".
 A Times reviewer commented on the talent Collier shows by combining several genres on the record, but felt that it "begins to feel like showing off" and loses its "charm" through excess.
 The Observers Ammar Kalia also noted the wide range of genres represented on the album.
 Though he felt the dense production could overwhelm many listeners, Kalia found the record "invigorating and irrepressible".
 The album received a nomination for Album of the Year at the 67th Annual Grammy Awards.
-Two tracks received nominations as well: "A Rock Somewhere" for Best Global Music Performance and "Bridge over Troubled Water" for Best Arrangement, Instrumental or A Cappella - he won the latter.
+Two tracks received nominations as well: "A Rock Somewhere" for Best Global Music Performance and "Bridge over Troubled Water" for Best Arrangement, Instrumental or A Cappella, with the latter winning the award.